Brandt-moreThan4/Machine-Learning_old/STA-380-Part-2-Exercises_Combined.md

     distribution.
 Even our safest investment, the bond portfolio will lose over $2,500 5% of the time!
-The VARs of both equal weight and foreign heavy take a big leap from the bond heavy portfolio, telling us that these portfolios have a much higher chance of turning out poorly.
+The VARs of both equal weight and foreign heavy take a big leap from the bond heavy portfolio, telling us that these portfolios will hurt much more when things turn out poorly.

 -   Dispersion: The VAR is helpful information, but does not tell us the